YukiJudaiii/YukiJudaiii/README.md

 🎓 I’m currently a Master’s student in **Software Engineering** at [Carnegie Mellon University](https://www.cmu.edu/), Class of 2026.
 💻 I hold an Honours Bachelor of Science in **Computer Science** from the [University of Toronto](https://web.cs.toronto.edu/).
 🌱 I’m passionate about building scalable systems, AI-driven applications, and tools that solve real-world problems.
 🌏 Originally from China, I’ve studied and worked in Toronto and now Silicon Valley as I pursue my dream to grow as a software engineer.

+## ⚡ Note: Many of my professional and research contributions (Huawei, CMU Bosch AI Project, UofT research projects) are in private repositories, so only a portion of my commits are publicly visible here.

 ## 🛠 Technology Stack